Anchor-Protocol/airdropcli/README.md

-  --gas <int|auto>              *Gas limit to set per-transaction; set to "auto" to calculate required gas automatically --gas-adjustment <float>      Adjustment factor to be multiplied against the estimate returned by the tx simulation --gas-prices <coins>          Gas prices to determine the transaction fee (e.g. 10uluna,12.5ukrw) --address <AccAddress>        claim airdrop for the specified address
+  --gas <int|auto>              *Gas limit to set per-transaction; set to "auto" to calculate required gas automatically --gas-adjustment <float>      Adjustment factor to be multiplied against the estimate returned by the tx simulation --gas-prices <coins>          Gas prices to determine the transaction fee (e.g. 10uluna,12.5ukrw)

 ```